 - 509. MANAGEMENT INFORMATION SYSTEMS.
 3 cr.
 Concepts and practices of MIS, Systems development, Data communications, Selection and utilization of computer systems to implement a management information system.
-Prerequisites: 205 or equivalent, Accounting 213; and the permission of the graduate coordinator. - 511.
+Prerequisites: CINS 170 or equivalent, QMDS 210; and the permission of the graduate coordinator. - 510.
+Research and Presentation Skills.
+3 cr.
+The role of research and presentations in business.
+Investigation and application of the research process, including utilization of secondary and primary data sources, both electronic and manual; preparation and analysis of data; and utilization of quantitative tools and analysis.
+Written and oral presentations utilizing multi-media presentation tools. - 511.
 ECONOMIC ENVIRONMENT.
 3 cr.
 Determination of market prices, interest rates, national output, exchange rates, and balance of payments.
 Demand estimation and cost analysis.
 The effects of government interventions such as price controls, fiscal and monetary policies, tariffs, and quotas.
 Prerequisites: Quantitative Methods 210, Economics 201 and 202, or 502; and the permission of the graduate coordinator. - 512.
 ACCOUNTING ANALYSIS FOR DECISION MAKING.
 3 cr.
 Use of accounting information systems for profit planning, cost control, and capital budgeting.
 Study of cost terminology and behavior with emphasis on relevant costs for decision making.
 Management use and analysis of financial statements.
 Prerequisites: Accounting 212 and 213, or 502; and the permission of the graduate coordinator. - 520.
 FINANCIAL ANALYSIS.
 3 cr.
 Examination of the key aspects of investment and financial decision-making including capital budgeting, financial statement analysis, financial planning, risk management, international financial markets, and the selection of financial instruments and policies.
-Prerequisites: Accounting 212 and 213, or 502; Economics 201 and 202, or 502; Finance 315; and the permission of the graduate coordinator.

-- 521. MARKETING STRATEGY.
+Prerequisites: Accounting 212 and 213, or 502; Economics 201 and 202, or 502; Finance 315; and the permission of the graduate coordinator. - 521.
+MARKETING STRATEGY.
 3 cr.
 Planning, implementing, and evaluating marketing strategies within the context of a dynamic and global environment.
 Identifying, understanding, and selecting target markets and developing appropriate marketing programs to satisfy chosen segments.
 Prerequisites: Marketing 301; and the permission of the graduate coordinator. - 522.
 ORGANIZATIONAL THEORY AND BEHAVIOR.
 3 cr.
 The study of the development and structure of organizations with emphasis given to behavior within organizations.
 Consideration is devoted to the environment in which the organization exists and the climate within the organization.
 In-depth attention to topics such as global issues, workforce diversity, group dynamics, and management roles and responsibilities.
-Prerequisites: Management 301; and the permission of the graduate coordinator. - 530.
-INTERNATIONAL BUSINESS.
+Prerequisites: Management 301; and the permission of the graduate coordinator.

+- 530. INTERNATIONAL BUSINESS.
 3 cr.
 Examination of the global scope of today's competitive environment to include cultural, economic, social, political, legal and financial ramifications.
 Topics include: strategic planning, production and distribution logistics, technology, transfer pricing, and risk analysis.
 Traditional business functional areas such as finance, marketing, information systems and human resources will be examined from a global perspective.
 Prerequisites: Economics 201 and 202, or 502; Management 301; Marketing 301; and the permission of the graduate coordinator. - 539.
 STRATEGIC MANAGEMENT.
 3 cr.
 Comprehensive analysis, integration of business core, and decision making at top management level relative to organizational goal-setting; strategy formulation and implementation; resource accumulation and allocation; and development of appropriate organization structures, information systems, and motivating and control systems.
 Prerequisites: Credit for at least four of the following six courses: Business Administration 509, 511, 512, 520, 521, and 522 and official admission to the MBA program.
 Course should be taken in the final semester of coursework.